Onemind-Services-LLC/cloudmydc-docs/docs/Database/MySQL-MariaDB-Percona/High Availability Cluster/Auto-Clustering.md

 </div>

-3. Press **Apply** and custom credentials will be mailed to you upon cluster successful installation as for access to the [PHP MyAdmin at Primary Node](https://cloudmydc.com/) and database cluster [Entry Point](https://cloudmydc.com/).
+3. Press **Apply** and custom credentials will be mailed to you upon cluster successful installation as for access to the **PHP MyAdmin at Primary Node** and database cluster **Entry Point**.

 ## Cluster Horizontal Scaling

 If you decide to scale the primary-secondary/primary-primary topologies with an extra database node, it will be created via cloning an existing secondary node.
 Once the cloning procedure is completed the database on the new cluster member catches up data via binlog replay.
-Such an algorithm guarantees the [binlog](https://cloudmydc.com/) will never expire and horizontal scaling takes a short period of time.
+Such an algorithm guarantees the [binlog](https://dev.mysql.com/doc/dev/mysql-server/latest/) will never expire and horizontal scaling takes a short period of time.

 ## Cluster Layers Isolation

 Depending on whether you are going to use an external application or not, you may decide what layers you will expose outside - all or the entry point proxy layer only.
-Turn the SLB access switch into the required position for each layer and click **Create**.
+Turn the [SLB access](/docs/ApplicationSetting/External%20Access%20To%20Applications/Shared%20Load%20Balancer#deny-access-via-shared-load-balancer) switch into the required position for each layer and click **Create**.

 <div style={{
     display:'flex',